-Pattern sport coats were paired with solid light pants in ivory, grey, khaki tan, blue or white.
+Patterned sport coats were paired with solid light pants in ivory, grey, khaki tan, blue, or white.
 Solid jackets paired equally well with patterned trousers.
 Different textures could be mixed as well.
-A brown tweed sportcoat pairs with subtle striped brown trousers below.
+A brown tweed sport coat pairs with subtle striped brown trousers below.
 The mix of solid and patterned or textured clothing introduced a new casual style to otherwise formal attire.

 Men’s High Waisted, Wide Leg Pants

 Most 1930s men’s trousers were quite wide compared to today’s slim-fitting trend.
 They came in solid colors as well as big plaids, checks, and windowpane that were more interesting and more casual than their dress pant siblings.
-In summer, white, ivory, light grey and light tan were preferred over dark colors.
-Light wools were gradually being replaced by light flannels, linen, sailcloth, gabardine and rayon blends.
-In fall/winter the brown corduroy pant was a comfortable, soft and casual pant option.
+In summer, white, ivory, light grey, and light tan were preferred over dark colors.
+Light wools were gradually being replaced by light flannels, linen, sailcloth, gabardine, and rayon blends.
+In fall/winter, the brown corduroy pant was a comfortable, soft, and casual pants option.

-Trousers belted about 3 inches or so above the naval and hung down in long column-like shapes.
+Trousers belted about 3 inches or so above the navel and hung down in long column-like shapes.
 The crotch was a deep drop to mid-thigh for ample room.
-Pant legs cuffed at the bottom for more casual wear and were straight hemmed for more professional attire.
+Pant legs cuffed at the bottom for more casual wear, and were straight hemmed for more professional attire.
 A strongly pressed pleat down the center completed the look in the mid to late 1930s.

 The college kids set the fashion for men and inspired new styles seen in Hollywood movies.
 The wide “Hollywood” waistband appeared in the late 1930s and caught on with the young and trendy.
 It was not worn with a belt or suspenders.

 Blue jeans were usually sold as workwear for men.
-However, the popularity of TV stars and singing cowboys such as Gene Autry and Roy Rogers made Westernwear something city slickers could wear on the weekends.
-Slim fitting Levi’s blue jeans paired with a brightly colored silk cowboy shirt, shiny silver buckle belt, cowboy boots, and big western hat.
+However, the popularity of TV stars and singing cowboys such as Gene Autry and Roy Rogers made Westernwear something city slickers could wear on the weekends — Levi’s blue jeans paired with a brightly colored silk cowboy shirt, shiny silver buckle belt, cowboy boots, and big western hat.

 Shorts found their way onto golf courses when made of very bright patterns, paired with knee-high socks and polo shirts.
 Fabrics moved away from smooth finishes to textured weaves and meshes that matched the variety of sports shirts.

-A few traditional American men continued to wear knickers on the golf course, at the beach or while hunting.
-They were exceptionally long and slightly more narrow, bagging around the mid-calf than the 20s versions.
+A few traditional American men continued to wear knickers/breeches, called plus fours or plus sixties on the golf course or at the beach and resorts.
+They were exceptionally long and slightly more narrow, bagging more around the mid-calf than the ’20s versions.
 Lighter fabrics and bold prints made them more comfortable to wear in spring and summer.
-Paired with a shirt and tie, tall socks, cap and a pullover sweater the look is a classic for British Royals.
+Paired with a shirt and tie, tall socks, a cap, and a pullover sweater, the look is a classic for British Royals.

 Men’s Casual Shirts

-Sleeves and collar could be contrasting colors and textures, banded or open.
-A single chest pocket was common as well as pocketless polo shirts.
-Colors were usually solid natural hues but many came in stripes, diamond patterns or two-tone combinations such as the yellow and brown below.
+Sleeves and collars could be contrasting colors and textures, banded or open.
+A single chest pocket was common, as were pocketless polo shirts.
+Colors were usually solid natural hues but many came in stripes, diamond patterns, or two-tone combinations such as the yellow and brown below.
 For collared button-up models, a tie could be worn with a sport coat for a semi-formal occasion.

-The Goucho style short or long sleeve pullover shirt was made of linen or slubbed cotton, inspired by traditional shirts in South America.
-It featured loops rather than button holes, a wide fold out collar, and ribbed cuffs and banded hem.
+The Gaucho style short or long sleeve pullover shirt was made of linen or slubbed cotton, inspired by traditional shirts in South America.
+It featured loops rather than button holes, a wide fold out collar, ribbed cuffs, and a banded hem.
 It was to become extremely popular in the 1940s and 1950s.
-The 1930s version was sometimes called sports blouse.
+The 1930s version was sometimes called a sports blouse.

 Hawaiian print short sleeve casual shirts came into vogue by the late 1930s.
-These sport shirts featured colorful pineapple, coconut palm, and tropical flower prints.
-Most had a classic collar while some featured the iconic spearpoint collar.
-The length was long enough to be worn untucked but still usually tucked into high waisted trousers.
-Buy vintage 1930s Hawaiian shirts on ebay.
+These sport shirts featured colorful pineapples, coconut palms, and tropical flower prints.
+Most had a classic collar, while some featured the iconic spearpoint collar.
+The length was long enough to be worn untucked, but was still usually tucked into high waisted trousers.
+Buy vintage 1930s Hawaiian shirts on eBay.

 Bush shirts were another new fad, although they had been around for many years.
-Indiana Jones explored tombs and caves in this style of shirt along with safari hunters and jungle adventurers.
+Indiana Jones explored tombs and caves in this style of shirt, as did real safari hunters and jungle adventurers.
 Bush shirts were white with short sleeves and had four patch pockets on the front.
 A wide buckle or tie belt was worn around the shirt at the high waist.

-In 1936 the Guayabera shirt was copied from those worn by sugar planters in Cuba and brought to America.
-It was made of linen in natural beige or dark navy blue, brown and yellow.
+In 1936, the Guayabera shirt was copied from those worn by sugar planters in Cuba and brought to America.
+It was made of linen in natural beige, dark navy blue, brown, and yellow.
 This style of shirt is easy to find today and very comfortable in hot climates.

 In winter, men turned to button down solid or plaid two pocket shirts.
-Wool weather shirts were made of wool, cotton, suede cloth, corduroy, gabardine, flannel and mixed blends.
-There were summer versions too of light silk, linen or cotton in long sleeves.
-When the weather was hot sleeves were rolled up to the arm to make them “short” and the neck left unbutton to the mid-sternum.
+Wool weather shirts were made of wool, cotton, suede cloth, corduroy, gabardine, flannel, and mixed blends.
+There were summer versions, too, made of light silk, linen, or cotton in long sleeves.
+When the weather was hot, sleeves were rolled up to the arm to make them “short” and the neck was left unbuttoned to the mid-sternum.

 Men’s Sweaters, Cardigans and Vests

 Pullover sweater vests could be worn over dress shirts or casual polo shirt.
+They featured a wide ribbed bottom, oval neckline and a close fit around the arms.
 The bright colors added that springtime pop of color needed for an otherwise neutral outfit.
 Button down suit vests in the same cheerful colors were also an option, although usually worn with a sportcoat.